wwingyou/mybuild/README.md

 This is a java build tool made for packaging project into jar or war file.

-I do this for understanding how java build tool like Maven and Gradle actually works in building jar and war from project sources.
+I'm doing this to understand how java build tool like Maven and Gradle actually works in building jar and war from project sources.

 ## JAR and WAR